LiyuZer/Parser/README.md

 1. **Lexer**: Tokenizes your input.
 2. **Parser**: Matches tokens against defined rules using a stack.
 3. **Dynamic Rules**: Handles subexpressions and new grammar rules.
-4. **Output**: Produces a Parse tree that you can take and make into an AST tree.
+4. **Output**: Produces a Parse tree that you can take and make into an AST.

 If you want to make any changes, check out the grammar folder and lexer folder; there, you can define custom grammars and tokens!
 ## Quick Start